Step 1: Discover What Content Writing Really Means

 - Build authority in their area of expertise.

-In short, what you’re writing must help in achieving something.
+In short, what you write must help achieve something.

 Read brand blogs like HubSpot and Buffer and notice how every article connects to a marketing goal.
-They will help you understand that every article you write must be connected to a bigger goal.
+Studying these blogs will help you understand that every article you write must be connected to a bigger goal.

-I didn’t start with paid courses; what I learned came from free platforms like HubSpot Academy, Google Digital Garage, and YouTube tutorials.
+I did not start with paid courses.
+Everything I learned came from free platforms like HubSpot Academy, Google Digital Garage, and YouTube tutorials.

-- Research & SEO basics so your writing ranks on Google.
+- Research and SEO basics so your writing ranks on Google.

-- Storytelling & tone so readers don’t just skim your words; they feel them.
+- Storytelling and tone so readers do not just skim your words but feel them.

-- Editing & structural clarity are essential in content writing.
+- Editing and structural clarity are essential in content writing.

 Recommended free resources: